idumdidum/Linux_mirror-snapshot-and-publish/Alma/README_en.md

 logname=${hdate}_${globaltype}_mirror.log
 <br/><br/>
 #### Let's take a look at the mirror configuration file alma.mconf.tmpl.
 #### There can be multiple mirror configuration files.
-The file extension must be .mconf and the directory where the .mconf files should be located is specified in the Alma mirror's global configuration file ('global-rpm.gconf':mirrorconfdir=/etc/mirrorrpm).Otherwise, the mirror configuration files can be named freely.
+The file extension must be .mconf and the directory where the .mconf files should be located is specified in the Alma mirror's global configuration file ('global-rpm.gconf':mirrorconfdir=/etc/mirrorrpm).
+Otherwise, the mirror configuration files can be named freely.

 Mirror configuration examples:<br/>
 https://github.com/idumdidum/Linux_mirror-snapshot-and-publish/blob/main/Alma/almalinux.mconf.tmpl<br/>